fortythreesam/FourthYearProject/report/report.md

 $$\pagebreak$$

-## Acknowledgements
+# Acknowledgements

 Firstly, I would like to thank Dr. John Mullane for his help and guidance in this project.
 I am especially thankful for the opportunity to learn about this field of computer science.
 It has given me a big appreciation for the areas of image processing, genetic algorithms, and linear algebra.

 I'm very thankful to my family for always being here for me and supporting me throughout my whole life.
 Especially my parents who have always done everything they can to ensure that I am happy.
 They have always motivated me to work harder and to appreciate what I'm doing.

-Finally, I would also like to thank my friends who have the whole process more enjoyable.
+Im also thankful my friends who have made the everything more enjoyable.
 In many ways they have inspired me to keep challenging myself and improve in any area I can.
 I'm also thankful to everyone in Netsoc who have motivated me through the work they do in and out of the society.

+Finally, I'd like to thank Michelle for continuosly being so patient and supportive of everything I do.

 $$\pagebreak$$

-## List of Figures
+# List of Figures

-1. 1.
-Image showing a contrast between naturall noise and smoot textures
+1.1.
+Image showing a contrast between naturall noise and smooth textures

+2.1.
+Figure showing three types of texture patches

+4.1.
+A noisy image and its corresponding weak texture mask

+4.2.
+Image that is split by its rich and weak textures

+5.1.
+Image and its weak texture mask compared to a human segmentation

+6.2.
+The various stages of an image being run through the the projects process

+7.3.
+Image with high level of noise

+8.4.
+A noisy image and its denoised counterpart using method described in this project

 $$\pagebreak$$

-## Chapter 1
+# Chapter 1

 ## Introduction